-But what advantages does being a Brierley company member even provide these days?
-The question needs to be asked because the fact is Moriarty doesn’t seem to program his seasons or cast his shows with company members particularly in mind.
+But what advantages does being a Brierley company member even provide these days — if they’re getting cast like this?
+The question needs to be asked because the fact is Moriarty doesn’t seem to program his seasons or cast his shows with company members in mind.
 Not for the main stage shows, at any rate.

 Many of the big, attention-grabbing musicals the DTC has brought here — Fly, Giant, Give It Up!, Fortress of Solitude — are mostly pre-cast.
+They come in as a pre-produced package.
 So Brierley actors generally don’t get a shot at lead roles (Liz Mikel being cast in Give It Up! and going to New York with it has been the great exception).
-But such musicals have made up a sizable chunk of Moriarty’s DTC seasons — sometimes three shows out of seven.
+But such musical imports have made up a sizable chunk of Moriarty’s DTC seasons — sometimes three shows out of seven.

 That means, automatically, company members are mostly confined to only four or five shows per season.
 Those do include the DTC’s summer musicals — often light, splashy affairs like The Wiz and Rocky Horror.
-And if your name happens to be Liz Mikel, Alex Organ, Hassan el-Amin or Chamblee Ferguson, odds are you’ll get slotted in a couple roles somewhere in the season, although you may feel your talents aren’t being fully utilized in that glorified bit part in Act 2.
+And if your name happens to be Liz Mikel, Alex Organ or Chamblee Ferguson, odds are you’ll get slotted in a couple roles somewhere in the season, although you may feel your talents aren’t being fully utilized in that glorified bit part you got stuck with in Act 2.

 Such is the life of a working actor in a troupe — a star one week, a servant the next — and there are hordes of performers in North Texas who’d happily change places with you — just for that bit part.